MathCoimbra/MathCoimbra/README.md

 <h1 align="center">Hello there!</h1>

-<h3 align="center">I'm an eternal student and curious about technology whether front-end or back-end I'm always learning. <br>Feel free to see or contribute to what I'm working on.</h3>
+<h3 align="center">I'm a forever student and curious about technology whether front-end or back-end I'm always learning. <br>Feel free to see or contribute to what I'm working on.</h3>

 ---